SkylineCommunications/dataminer-docs/connector-help/connector_help/SA DCM.md

 - IIOPChannel.dll
   - SL_API_CISCO_D9900_IIOP.NET.dll

-If a file is missing, run the upgrade package again and verify if the DLLs are present.If the problem persists, contact Skyline in order to obtain the required DLLs.
+If a file is missing, run the upgrade package again and verify if the DLLs are present.
+If the problem persists, contact Skyline in order to obtain the required DLLs.

 #### Verifying network traffic